The One Where Michael Leaves: Production

-Themes
+Themes and analysis

 Saloni Gajjar of The A.V.
-Club described "The One Where Michael Leaves" as mirroring "Pilot", with the former reinforcing the general concept of the series and both placing a heavy emphasis on Michael's superiority complex.
+Club described "The One Where Michael Leaves" as mirroring the pilot, with the former reinforcing the general concept of the series and both placing a heavy emphasis on Michael's superiority complex.
 The scenes of Michael telling his family that he's leaving them to teach them a lesson, according to author Kristin M. Barton, showcase his insecurities and need to feel validated with his family's approval, motifs that have been in the series since the first episode.
 Author Caroline O'Donnell describes Tobias's misuse of the term "blue myself" (Note: When talking to Michael about how he has painted himself blue, Tobias says "I just blue myself".) as an example of the series' heavy emphasis on the theories of humor: it takes a relevantly simple line and makes it comedic with the subversion of expectations.
 The use of security footage to showcase George Sr.'s illicit acts were called by Barton as an example of the series making use of its documentary format.
 It uses footage that blurs the perpetrator's face—even though the audience is already aware of who George Sr. is—to add a sense of realism.
+As described by authors Christopher Kirby, Jonathan Hillard, and Mathew Holmes, Gob's insistence that he has never admitted to a mistake in his life perpetuates his inability to accept his true, selfish nature.
+He does not see a need to be truthful about his actions, and chooses to instead coast through life believing his own lies.

-As described by author William Irwin, Gob's insistence that he has never admitted to a mistake in his life perpetuates his inability to accept his true, selfish nature.
-He doesn't see a need to be truthful about his actions, and chooses to instead coast through life believing his own lies.
 The episode continues the long running gag of Tobias's sexuality, incorporating it in more subtle ways; Tobias refers to him going back to a queen bed as "being back as a queen", a slang term used for homosexual men.
 In "The One Where Michael Leaves", Lindsay and Tobias attempt an open marriage, despite Tobias's insistence that they never work.
 This has been cited by authors Jessica Flanigan and Christopher Freiman in their book Libertarianism: The Basics as an example of irrational desires taking control of relationships.
+Darci Doll asserts that this exploration of Tobias and Lindsay's lack of sexuality when together perpetuates the stereotype that there is something inherently funny—or even wrong—about Tobias's possible homosexuality; the episode explores this lack of emotion when Lindsay opens up to Michael about how "awkward" her being with Tobias the night prior was.